Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > EPICTETUS, DISCOURSES, 2.6.25

-The stoics came from different upbringings in life, but they realized that no matter where one\'s station in life is, choice of thought can never be taken away.
+The stoics came from different upbringings in life, but they realized that no matter where one's station in life is, choice of thought can never be taken away.

 ## January 20th

 > Your principles can't be extinguished unless you snuff out the
 > thoughts that feed them, for it's continually in your power to
-> reignite new ones. \...
+> reignite new ones. ...
 It's possible to start living again!
 See
 > things anew as you once did---that is how to restart life!"
 >
 > MARCUS AURELIUS, MEDITATIONS, 7.2

-Sometimes we have a tough stretch of life where things don\'t go well
-\-- but it is important to realize that we have the ability to always restart thinking about them \-- to retreat back to our values and start anew, no matter the circumstances.
+Sometimes we have a tough stretch of life where things don't go well -- but it is important to realize that we have the ability to always restart thinking about them -- to retreat back to our values and start anew, no matter the circumstances.

 ## January 21st